ImageMagick/Usage-Markdown/morphology/index.md

 This means you can apply these methods to color images, provided you are not too fussy about 'color leakage' from undefined transparent areas.

-For example lets '`Erode`' the alpha channel of the original 'man figure' image, without modifying the color channels.
+For example, let's '`Erode`' the alpha channel of the original 'man figure' image, without modifying the color channels.

 ~~~
 convert figure.gif -channel A  -morphology Erode Diamond:3 \